 - Geographies - you have to think about foreign exchange rates, how do different companies and countries think about value?
 How do they want to buy your product?
 How do they use it?

-- Legal - you want to make sure if there's third-party hard costs or GDPR or HIPAA if you're dealing with the government, with healthcare you need to make sure that legally you're covered when it comes to your pricing.
+- Legal - you want to make sure if there are third-party hard costs or GDPR or HIPAA if you're dealing with the government, with healthcare you need to make sure that legally you're covered when it comes to your pricing.

 - Contracts - you want to make sure the language in your contracts is covered as well.